📋 8 in this guide

 Remote standups work.
 They're not worse.
 They're different.
 The constraints are different.

 Use this when your team is distributed and standups feel flat or people are half-present.
 Video on.
 Camera framing that shows you're paying attention.
 No Slack, no email, no second monitor.
-The same focus you'd have if you were standing in a room.
+The same focus you'd have in a focused, mobile conversation.

 Skip this when your team is fully co-located.
 The remote adaptations don't apply.

 For remote: time-box is even more important.
 Without the physical presence, people will talk longer.
 Enforce it harder.
-The three questions still work.
-The blocker naming still work.
+The blocker naming still works.
 The only thing that changes is the medium.

 One addition for remote: a shared digital board where people can see the day's work before the standup starts.
 Not required.
 But it helps.
 People see the sprint board, see what's in progress, and come to the standup more prepared.